gdcc/dataverse-exporters/croissant/README.md

 The "croissant" branch does the following:

+- `contentSize` is a string rather than a number.
 - For files, for `@id`, the database id (e.g. `f26148`) is used instead of the filename (e.g. `README.md`).
 - `sc:Person` is used instead of `Person`.
 - `url` is used.